-A meta description is the brief snippet you see underneath a site’s title in Google’s organic search results.
+A meta description is an HTML element that contains a short summary of your page and generates the brief snippet you see underneath a site’s title in Google’s organic search results.
 Here’s an example of what it usually looks like:

 Why is your content’s meta description important?